sailro/TrainerKit/README.md

 ![Resources](./media/resources.png)

-The following configuration file can be also automatically generated (and reloaded on next execution):
+The following configuration file can be automatically generated (and reloaded on next execution):

 ```ini
 ; Be careful when updating this file :)